Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Switzerland and from Sao Paulo.
+I'm losing my edge to the kids from Chad and from Jakarta.

 But I was there.

-I was there at the first Throbbing Gristle show in London.
+I was there at the first Cybotron show in Detroit.

 I'm losing my edge.